contentful/slash-developers/docs/javascript/tutorials/create-expressjs-app-using-contentful.md

 page: :docsExpressjsApp
 ---

-This guide will walk you through your first steps using Contentful within an Express Node js application.
+This guide will walk you through your first steps using Contentful within an Express Node.js application.
 It will provide a step-by-step guide on how to get your first entries and start using the content you create on Contentful.

 ## Requirements